JenniferT9462/my-weather/README.md

 You can enable this functionality by uncommenting the `script` tag for `test-error.js` and the `button` tag for `show-error` in your `index.html` file.

-Now that you've built the app and understand how it works, what's a new feature you might want to add?